-Animal Kingdom Tree of Life: Everything You Want to Know
+Animal Kingdom's Tree of Life: Everything You Need to Know

-As you walk closer towards the tree, you'll begin to make out shapes of different animals, which are perfectly carved on the actual tree.
+As you walk closer to the tree, you'll begin to make out shapes of different animals, which are perfectly carved on the actual tree.

-Close to 400 types of animals are carved on this giant tree, and really showcases the talent of the team of artisans who came together to create this icon of the park.
+An astounding close to 400 types of animals are carved on this giant tree and showcases the talent of the team of artisans who came together to create this icon of the park.

-These carvings extend from the roots of the tree all the way up to the branches.
+These carvings extend from the roots of the tree up to the branches.

 The goal of this tree was to make a large enough tree that could withstand hurricane winds, while at the same time giving it a realistic look.